Experienced Disability Attorneys Protecting Clients In And Around Florida

 We Help Floridians Get the Disability Benefits to Which They Are Entitled Under the Law

-The award-winning, experienced disability insurance lawyers and ERISA attorneys at DarrasLaw have more than 100 years of combined litigation and claim experience fighting for the rights of disabled workers.
-Led by nationally revered disability attorney Frank N. Darras, DarrasLaw fights to prevent your insurance company from standing in the way of your valid disability claim.
+The award-winning, experienced disability insurance attorneys at DarrasLaw have more than 100 years of combined litigation and claim experience fighting for the rights of disabled workers.
+Led by nationally revered Florida disability attorney Frank N. Darras, DarrasLaw fights to prevent your insurance company from standing in the way of your valid disability claim.

 Florida Employer-Sponsored Disability Insurance

 If you have trouble carrying out daily tasks or the important duties of your occupation due to an illness or injury, take advantage of DarrasLaw’s free insurance policy analysis and claim consultation.
-Our top-rated, experienced individual disability attorneys and ERISA lawyers will review your insurance policy to determine whether you qualify for disability benefits or you need help with a group ERISA appeal.
+Our top-rated, experienced Florida disability attorney will review your insurance policy to determine whether you qualify for disability benefits or you need help with an appeal.

 If you qualify for group disability benefits, most plans cover only a percentage of your lost wages.
 However, your disability insurance plan may also carve out exceptions and exclusions to coverage, limitations on your group benefits, or claim application requirements.
-For this reason, review your policy with an experienced individual insurance disability lawyer or ERISA attorney from DarrasLaw before you apply for individual or group benefits.
-The top-rated disability insurance attorneys and ERISA lawyers from DarrasLaw can help you avoid the pitfalls that disability insurance companies set for you early in the claim application process.
+For this reason, review your policy with an experienced individual insurance disability lawyer from DarrasLaw before you apply for individual or group benefits.
+The top-rated disability insurance attorneys from DarrasLaw can help you avoid the pitfalls that disability insurance companies set for you early in the claim application process.

 Florida Individual Disability Insurance Policies